 Ph.D. candidates are required to take three core courses and three elective courses.
-They are also required to attend the weekly MCB seminar and take part in one journal club per semester.
-First-year Ph.D. students take two lab rotations to select a dissertation lab and must pass a written qualifying exam.
-Second-year students must pass an oral proposal exam.
+They are also required to attend the weekly MCB seminar and colloquium, and take part in one journal club per semester.
+First-year Ph.D. students take three lab rotations to select a dissertation lab.
+Second-year students must pass an original research proposal and exam.
 Dissertation candidates must pass a dissertation prospectus and final exam.

 Typical Course of Study for the Ph.D.

 The first semester includes a Lab Rotation and the core course Advanced Molecular Biology.
 First-year students also work as Teaching Assistant (TAs) to fulfill the MCB requirement of two semesters of teaching experience.
-All MCB graduate students sign up for the MCB Seminar, held weekly during both semesters.
+All MCB graduate students sign up for the MCB Seminar and Colloquium, held weekly during both semesters.

-During the winter session between semesters, first-year students finish their first lab rotation and prepare a poster on the results of their work.
-The poster is presented during the second semester as an MCB Colloquium.
+During the fall semester, first-year students finish their first lab rotation and prepare a poster on the results of their work.
+The poster is presented during an MCB Colloquium.

 The summer of the first year marks the transition to full-time research.
 Students and rotation mentors self-select for the students' laboratory research "home" in which the students' dissertation research will be performed.

 In the first semester of the second year, students are free to choose one or more elective courses to fulfill the MCB requirement of three non-core electives.
-Second-year students also present the results of their second rotations in an oral presentation during the MCB colloquium series.
+Second-year students also present the results of their dissertation lab project in an oral presentation during the MCB colloquium series.

-Second-year students submit an abstract detailing a proposed research plan of their own design as part of the oral exam requirement.
-As of the Spring, 2009 semester, the written comprehensive exam is combined with the oral exam.
-Most students choose not to take any courses in the second semester so that they can concentrate on preparing for their oral exams, which are held during the second semester.
+Second-year students submit an abstract detailing a proposed research plan of their own design as part of the original research proposal and exam requirement.
+Most students choose not to take any courses in the second semester so that they can concentrate on preparing for their ORPs, which are completed during the second semester.